tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

 ## font configuration

-these fonts should be copied to _~/Library/Fonts/_ directory:
+these fonts should be installed to _~/Library/Fonts/_ directory:

-- unpatched `Andale Mono MT Std` and `Andale Mono MT Std Bold` fonts for MacVim
+- unpatched `Andale Mono MT Std` and `Andale Mono MT Std Bold` fonts (copy manually from dotfiles)

-- patched or unpatched `Inconsolate LGC for Powerline` font for iTerm2
+  the font is used as a main font in MacVim.

-- patched regular `MonacoB`, `MonacoB2` or `Inconsolata LGC` font for MacVim
+- patched regular `MonacoB`, `MonacoB2` or `Inconsolata LGC` font (copy one of them manually from dotfiles and patch with `fontpatcher` script unless it's already patched)

-  this patched font solves 2 problems in MacVim:
+  this patched is not used directly but solves 2 problems in MacVim:

   - fixes cyrillic characters (they are no longer bold and ugly)
   - provides Powerline symbols for statusline plugin

-fonts are patched with `fontpatcher` script, patched fonts have suffix `-Powerline`.
+  NOTE: fonts patched with `fontpatcher` have `-Powerline` suffix.

+- patched or unpatched `Inconsolate LGC` font for iTerm2 (install via brew)

 ## troubleshooting